 Oakleigh House School is also a Public Centre for external LAMDA examination candidates.

-Pupils from Year 1 upwards can opt to learn an instrument.
+Pupils from Year 3 upwards can opt to learn an instrument.
 Piano continues to be the most popular and gives children an ideal start.
-From Year 2 we also offer lessons in Violin, Clarinet, Saxophone, Flute, Trumpet, Guitar and singing.
+We also offer lessons in Violin, Clarinet, Saxophone, Flute, Trumpet, Guitar and singing.

 All our peripatetic teachers are highly qualified professionals who between them have vast teaching experience in their fields.
 Lessons are taught weekly and are arranged on a rota basis so the children do not miss the same lesson time each week.